Fedco Trees 2023!

 Read your Fedco Trees catalog cover to cover?
+Memorized our Seeds & Supplies catalog, too?
 Here are Fedco staff reading recommendations to help you through winter.

 Malus A quarterly print zine featuring essays, cider criticism, poetry & art (maluszine.com)

-John Bunker, Laura Childs, Lauren Cormier, Jacob Mentlik and Jen Ries wrote plant descriptions.
-Elisabeth Benjamin edited with help from Joanna Linden and Emily Skrobis; Joanna Linden translated to the web with help from Sarah Oliver and Emily Skrobis.
-Laura Childs and Elizabeth Smedberg did the catalog layout.
+John Bunker, Laura Childs, Jacob Mentlik and Jen Ries wrote plant descriptions.
+Elisabeth Benjamin edited with help from Emily Felger, Joanna Linden and Emily Skrobis; Emily Felger translated to the web with help from Sarah Oliver.
+Laura Childs and Alicia Letteney did the catalog layout.